telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-indent-cells.md

 # Styling Indent Cells

-RadGridView does expose different [indent cells](#indent-cells) and [indicator presenters](#indicator-presenters) depending on its current state - being grouped, in a hierarchy, or displaying the corresponding footers.
+__RadGridView__ exposes different [indent cells](#indent-cells) and [indicator presenters](#indicator-presenters) depending on its current state - being grouped, in a hierarchy, or displaying the corresponding footers.
 Generally, the structure is as follows:

 #### __Figure 1: RadGridView Indent Cells__